RH-devs/sane-again/README.md

 This project is hosted on Heroku.
 It's been deployed using the following steps:

-Sign up (new user) or sign in to Heroku account.
+- Sign up (new user) or sign in to Heroku account.
 I already had an account from previous projects, so only needed to sign in.
-Click the button at the top right that says "New", select "Create new app" in the dropdown.
+- Click the button at the top right that says "New", select "Create new app" in the dropdown.
-Choose an app name.
+- Choose an app name.
 Caution!
 This must be unique!
-Select your region.
+- Select your region.
 In my case, this is Europe.
-You'll be redirected to the Deploy tab of the new app.
+- You'll be redirected to the Deploy tab of the new app.
-Go to Deployment method.
+- Go to Deployment method.
 Select your prefered deployment method.
 As my code was already on Github, I chose the "Connect to Github" option.
 The following steps will be specific to this option.
-Sign in to your Github account to allow Heroku access to repositories.
+- Sign in to your Github account to allow Heroku access to repositories.
-Search for your repo name.
+- Search for your repo name.
 If you can't remember the specific spelling of the name, leave the input field blank and click "Search" to get a list of all your repos.
-When you've found your repo in the list, click the "Connect" button.
+- When you've found your repo in the list, click the "Connect" button.
-You now have the choice to enable automatic deploys or deploy manually.
+- You now have the choice to enable automatic deploys or deploy manually.
-Your project will need to contain the following in order for Heroku to deploy it: a Procfile: this specifies the commands that are executed by the app on startup.
+- Your project will need to contain the following in order for Heroku to deploy it: a Procfile: this specifies the commands that are executed by the app on startup.
 You can use a Procfile to declare a variety of process types, including:
 Your app’s web server
 Multiple types of worker processes
 A singleton process, such as a clock
 Tasks to run before a new release is deployed.
-In the case of this project, the Procfile contains only a single line:

-echo web: python app.py
-a requirements.txt file.
+- In the case of this project, the Procfile contains only a single line: echo web: python app.py a requirements.txt file.
 This tells Heroku which dependencies need to be installed in order for the project to run.
 It's created by using the command pip install + the name of any dependencies you have (for example, Flask needs to be installed for this project) in the terminal of your prefered editor, followed by the command pip freeze > requirements.txt which will write the installed dependencies to a text file which Heroku then installs using pip install requirements.txt.

-Go to settings in the Heroku tab.
-Click "Reveal Config Vars".
-Add the relevant environment variables you've used in your project to the Config Vars so Heroku can access them.
-Specifically, for this particular project, that means the following Config Vars were added:
-DEBUG (set to False to turn off Debug mode in the deployed version.
-Locally, in development, this variable was set to True.)
-Deployment
-This project is hosted on Heroku.
-It's been deployed using the following steps:

-Sign up (new user) or sign in to Heroku account.
-I already had an account from previous projects, so only needed to sign in.
-Click the button at the top right that says "New", select "Create new app" in the dropdown.
-Choose an app name.
-Caution!
-This must be unique!
-Select your region.
-In my case, this is Europe.
-You'll be redirected to the Deploy tab of the new app.
-Go to Deployment method.
-Select your prefered deployment method.
-As my code was already on Github, I chose the "Connect to Github" option.
-The following steps will be specific to this option.
-Sign in to your Github account to allow Heroku access to repositories.
-Search for your repo name.
-If you can't remember the specific spelling of the name, leave the input field blank and click "Search" to get a list of all your repos.
-When you've found your repo in the list, click the "Connect" button.
-You now have the choice to enable automatic deploys or deploy manually.
-Your project will need to contain the following in order for Heroku to deploy it: a Procfile: this specifies the commands that are executed by the app on startup.
-You can use a Procfile to declare a variety of process types, including:

-Your app’s web server
-Multiple types of worker processes
-A singleton process, such as a clock
-Tasks to run before a new release is deployed.
-In the case of this project, the Procfile contains only a single line:

-echo web: python app.py
-a requirements.txt file.
-This tells Heroku which dependencies need to be installed in order for the project to run.
-It's created by using the command pip install + the name of any dependencies you have (for example, Flask needs to be installed for this project) in the terminal of your prefered editor, followed by the command pip freeze > requirements.txt which will write the installed dependencies to a text file which Heroku then installs using pip install requirements.txt.

 - Go to settings in the Heroku tab.
 Click "Reveal Config Vars".
 Add the relevant environment variables you've used in your project to the Config Vars so Heroku can access them.
 Specifically, for this particular project, that means the following Config Vars were added:
 - DEBUG (set to False to turn off Debug mode in the deployed version.
 Locally, in development, this variable was set to True.)
-DISABLE_COLLECTSTATIC - This should be removed before the final deployment.
+- DISABLE_COLLECTSTATIC - This should be removed before the final deployment.
-CLOUDINARY_URL
+- CLOUDINARY_URL
-DATABASE_URL
+- DATABASE_URL
-SECRET_KEY
+- SECRET_KEY
 - Check the activity tab.
 The two most recent items in the list should read "Deployed" and "Build Succeeded" in their status.
 - Click "Open App" in the top right side if this is the case, this will take you to the live site of the Blog It.
 Check the activity tab.
 The two most recent items in the list should read "Deployed" and "Build Succeeded" in their status.